Li-Ning: History

 In 2020, Li-Ning saw its revenue increase 4.2 percent year-on-year to 14.46 billion yuan ($2.22 billion), the net profit increased on a comparative basis by 34.2 percent to 1.7 billion yuan ($261 million).

 On 7 March 2022, the world largest sovereign wealth fund, the Government Pension Fund of Norway excluded and divested from Li-Ning.
 The reason for this exclusion was an "unacceptable risk that the company contributes to serious human rights violations".
+That same month, the US Customs & Border Protection began detaining Li-Ning products from entering American soil due to the company using North Korean labor in its supply chain, causing them to withdraw from the US market.

+The company's production facilities have been linked to human rights abuses against Uyghurs.

 Marketing

 The company has used sponsorship deals, particularly with athletes and sports teams, both in China and abroad, to raise its profile.

 In 2006, the company entered strategic collaborations with the National Basketball Association, the Association of Tennis Professionals, the Chinese University Basketball Association, and the Chinese Football Association.
 It also signed sponsorship deals with the Chinese national teams and the Sudan track and field team.
-The company will also provide apparel for the Argentina national basketball team at international events including the 2008 Summer Olympics and 2012 Summer Olympics.
+The company would also provide apparel for the Argentina national basketball team at international events including the 2008 Summer Olympics and 2012 Summer Olympics.
 A similar deal was made with the Swedish Olympic Committee.

 Indian Olympic Association had signed a sponsorship deal with Li Ning for the Rio 2016 Summer Olympics.

 In celebration of its 30th anniversary, the brand held a fashion show on January 18, 2020, during Paris menswear fashion week.
 The show also showcased a 10-piece capsule collection in collaboration with Jackie Chan and a sneaker done up with Dwyane Wade.

 2008 Beijing Olympics

 Li-Ning sought sponsorship opportunities related to the 2008 Summer Olympics held in Beijing, China.
 The company arranged to outfit every presenter for broadcaster CCTV-5, the sports channel of the Chinese Central Television.
-Li-Ning also sponsored the Chinese national teams of Gymnastics, Table Tennis, Archery, and Diving.
+Li-Ning also sponsored the Chinese national teams of Gymnastics, Table Tennis, Archery and Diving.
 It also sponsored the Spanish basketball team, as well as the Argentine and Swedish Olympics teams.

 In a now famous case of ambush marketing (a subset of guerilla marketing), when entire countries were tuned to the 2008 Summer Olympics opening ceremony, millions saw Li Ning light the torch.
 Though the Li-Ning company was not an official sponsor of the games, it had still associated itself with the games through its role as an equipment supplier for several Chinese Olympic teams, and through Li's status as a Chinese sports and business icon.
 Consequently, the ceremony generated tremendous exposure for Li's eponymous company to the chagrin of official sports apparel supplier Adidas, as viewers did not realize that he had been fully dressed in Adidas as per its sponsorship rights to the Games.
 The company's share price increased by over 3% on the first day of trading after the opening ceremony.